ParallelMaths/parallel/pages/9-33-number-riddles.md

 @[youtube](rNInNmcgAiY?rel=0)

 But, how does it work?
-James Grime, who has some great videos, both his own website and on Numberphile, explains…. it is not a simple explanation, but see if you can follow it.
-It is an amazing but of magic, and the maths behind it is neat.
+James Grime, who has some great videos, both on his own website and on Numberphile, explains…. it is not a simple explanation, but see if you can follow it.
+It is an amazing bit of magic, and the maths behind it is neat.

 @[youtube](ee0xnIywEqk?rel=0)